RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

-When citing two or more works by the same author(s) in the same in-text reference, place the years of publication in chronological order after the author(s)'s name.
+When citing two or more works by the same author(s) in the same in-text citation, place the years of publication in chronological order after the author(s)'s name.
 If the works were written in the same year, place a letter after the year of each work, i.e. **a** after the first, **b** after the second and so on.
 For example: (2020a), (2020b).

 #### In-text citation: Paraphrasing